SNAP Benefits in South Carolina: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
-Think of it as a special debit card for your food assistance.
-You use this card to access your monthly benefits at authorized stores.
+An Electronic Benefit Transfer (EBT) card is where your SNAP benefits are loaded each month.
+Think of it like a debit card for your food assistance.
+It holds your approved benefit amount for you to use at authorized stores.

 What Can You Buy with SNAP Benefits?

-Non-food items such as pet foods, cleaning supplies, paper products, and cosmetics
+• Non-food items like cleaning supplies, pet food, and cosmetics

 How to Manage Your SNAP Benefits

-Managing your SNAP benefits helps you stay on top of your monthly budget and make the most of your food assistance.
+Staying organized with your SNAP benefits helps you make the most of your monthly food budget and never miss a deadline.

 EBT Deposit Schedule in South Carolina

-In South Carolina, SNAP benefits are deposited on specific days based on the last digit of your case number.
-Knowing your deposit date helps you budget and plan your grocery shopping for the month.
+In South Carolina, your SNAP benefits are deposited on a specific day each month.
+This date is determined by the last digit of your case number, helping you plan your monthly grocery budget.

 You can find your specific payment date in our South Carolina deposit schedule.